 The number of winds, the coil wire tension, and the way in which you build up the layers of wire all affect the tone of your pickup.
 Don't make the winds too tight, or you could cause the pickup to deform from the pressure.
 If your winds are too loose, you could have problems with excessive feedback.

 Pickups from the '50s and early '60s were wound clockwise (when viewed from the top of the pickup) with approximately 8000 turns of wire.
 If you don't have a counter, you can start by looking at another pickup and visually matching the size of its coil.

-Several vintage Fender models (Jazzmaster, Duo-Sonic, Jazz Bass to name a few) shipped with reverse wound/reverse (RW/RP) polarity pickups to allow for hum canceling positions when two or more pickups are combined.
+Reverse wound/reverse polarity: Several vintage Fender models (Jazzmaster, Duo-Sonic, Jazz Bass to name a few) shipped with reverse wound/reverse polarity (RW/RP) pickups to allow for hum canceling positions when two or more pickups are combined.
 Strats and Teles did not have this feature when they were released in the 50's but modern versions have adopted it for regular production.

 For RW/RP pickups on a Tele the bridge pickup is wound clockwise (when viewed from the top of the pickup) with the magnets charged South up.
 The neck is wound counterclockwise with the magnets charged North up.
 This will give you a hum canceling connection in the middle position when both pickups are combined.